-- 1. Institutions shall disclose the following information regarding their leverage ratio as calculated in accordance with Article 429 and their management of excessive leverage risk: - (a) the leverage ratio and how the institutions apply Article 499(2) and (3); - (b) a breakdown of the total exposure measure, as well as a reconciliation of the total exposure measure with the relevant information disclosed in published financial statements: - (c) where applicable, the amount of derecognised fiduciary items in accordance with Article 429a(1)(h); - (d) a description of the processes used to manage the risk of excessive leverage; - (e) a description of the factors that had an impact on the leverage ratio during the period to which the disclosed leverage ratio refers. - 2.
-Public development credit institutions as defined in Article 429a(2) shall disclose the leverage ratio without the adjustment to the leverage ratio exposure measure determined in accordance with article 429(8).
+1. Institutions, except those referred to in Article 6(5), shall disclose the following information regarding their leverage ratio as calculated in accordance with Article 429 and their management of excessive leverage risk:

+(a) the leverage ratio and how the institutions apply Article 499(2);

+(b) a breakdown of the total exposure measure, as well as a reconciliation of the total exposure measure with the relevant information disclosed in published financial statements;

+(c) where applicable, the amount of exposures excluded from the exposure measure in accordance with Article 429a(1);

+(d) a description of the processes used to manage the risk of excessive leverage;

+(e) a description of the factors that had an impact on the leverage ratio during the period to which the disclosed leverage ratio refers.

+2. Public development credit institutions as defined in Article 429a(2) shall disclose the leverage ratio without the adjustment to the leverage ratio exposure measure determined in accordance with article 429a(1)(d).
-Article 451a

-Disclosure of liquidity requirements for credit institutions and systemic investment firms
+Article 451a Disclosure of liquidity requirements

-- 1. Credit institutions and systemic investment firms shall disclose information on their liquidity coverage ratio, net stable funding ratio and liquidity risk management in accordance with this Article. - 2.
-Credit institutions and systemic investment firms shall disclose the following information in relation to their liquidity coverage ratio as calculated in accordance with Commission Delegated Regulation (EU) 2015/6131: - (a) the average or averages, as applicable, of their liquidity coverage ratio based on monthly figures for each quarter of the relevant disclosure period; - (b) the total amount, after applying the relevant haircuts, of high quality liquid assets included in the liquidity buffer in accordance with Title II of Delegated Regulation (EU) 2015/61 and a description of the composition of that liquidity buffer: - (c) an overview of the liquidity outflows, inflows and net liquidity outflows as calculated in accordance with Title III of Delegated Regulation (EU) 2015/61. - 3.
-Credit institutions and systemic investment firms shall disclose the following information in relation to their net stable funding ratio as calculated in accordance with Title IV of Part Six of this Regulation: - (a) quarter-end figures of their net stable funding ratio calculated in accordance with Chapter 2 of Title IV of Part Six of this Regulation for each quarter of the relevant disclosure period; - (b) an overivew of the required stable funding calculated in accordance with Chapter 4 of Title IV of Part Six of this Regulation; - (c) an overview of the available stable funding calculated in accordance with Chapter 3 of Title IV of Part Six of this Regulation. - 4.
-Credit institutions and systemic investment firms shall disclose the arrangements, systems, processes and strategies put in place to identify, measure, manage and monitor liquidity risk in accordance with Article 86 of Directive 2013/36/EU.
+1. Institutions subject to Part Six of this Regulation shall disclose information on their liquidity coverage ratio, net stable funding ratio and liquidity risk management in accordance with this Article.

+2. Institutions subject to Part Six of this Regulation shall disclose the following information in relation to their liquidity coverage ratio as calculated in accordance with Commission Delegated Regulation (EU) 2015/61:

+(a) the average or averages, as applicable, of their liquidity coverage ratio based on monthly figures for each quarter of the relevant disclosure period;

+(b) the total amount, after applying the relevant haircuts, of high quality liquid assets included in the liquidity buffer in accordance with Title II of Delegated Regulation (EU) 2015/61 and a description of the composition of that liquidity buffer;

+(c) an overview of the liquidity outflows, inflows and net liquidity outflows as calculated in accordance with Title III of Delegated Regulation (EU) 2015/61.

-31 Commission Delegated Regulation (EU) 2015/61 of 10 October 2014 to supplement Regulation (EU) No 575/2013 of the European Parliament and of the Council with regard to the liquidity coverage requirement for credit institutions (OJ L 11.17.1.2015, p.1)
+&lt;sup>15 Commission Delegated Regulation (EU) 2015/61 of 10 October 2014 to supplement Regulation (EU) No 575/2013 of the European Parliament and of the Council with regard to the liquidity coverage requirement for credit institutions (OJ L 11.17.1.2015. p.1)